-Our human rights guidance, revised in 2019, was implemented during 2020.
-We revised training modules on both human rights and modern slavery and they were conducted internally via our staff online learning portal.
-A total of 200 and 198 of 204 personnel completed the human rights and modern slavery learning modules respectively.
+Our human rights guidance, revised in 2019 and implemented in 2020 continues to be followed in 2021.
+We have revised training modules on both human rights and modern slavery and they were conducted internally via our staff online learning portal.
+A total of 198 personnel completed the human rights and modern slavery learning modules.
+In addition, we also delivered a specialist run, in-house human rights session for all staff in January 2022.